Leuchtfeuer/mautic-ThemeSwitching-bundle/README.md

 ## License

-This project is licensed under the GPL-3.0 License.
+This plugin is licensed under the GPL v3 License.

 ---